This Ain't No Mixtape

 This Ain't No Mixtape is the debut studio album by American rapper Curren$y.
 It was released digitally on April 21, 2009, while it was released physically on June 28, 2011, by Amalgam Digital.
 The entire album was produced by Monsta Beatz.
-Following the release, Curren$y has released a series of highly touted mixtapes.
-For the hence of the album's title, along with the album cover has taken its inspiration from the video game Grand Theft Auto: Vice City (2002).
+Leading up to the release, Curren$y released a series of highly touted mixtapes, hence the album's title.
+The album cover was inspired by the video game Grand Theft Auto: Vice City (2002).